Class Teachers: Ms Campbell & Mrs Murray

 - We would like the children to read as much as possible and we would encourage you to enjoy reading with your child at home.
 This can be any form of reading: online Bug Club books comics, stories, newspapers, library books etc.

-- Please ensure that every item of your child’s clothing and their bag are clearly labelled with their name.
+- Please ensure that every item of your child’s uniform, P.E. kit and school bag are clearly labelled with their name.

 - PE lessons for this half term will be on Wednesdays and Fridays.
 As detailed in information already sent home, as part of our risk assessment, children are expected to come to school dressed in their PE kit on their designated days.
 If your child wears earrings, we ask that these are removed before they come to school on these days.